 Law related to the formation of a contract including the offer, acceptance and consideration; defenses to the formation and enforcement of contracts, performance of contracts, excuse, discharge and damages.
-Prerequisite: LAWS S101 or BA/LAWS S330.
+Prerequisite: LAWS S101 or BA/LAWS S330 (C- 1.70 or better).